roguelogan10/Computational-Physics-/physics/ComputitionalPhysicsLearning_Fortran.md

 ### Operating system

-In the Unix operating system everything is a file, and files are or- ganized in a unique and unified filesystem.
+In the Unix operating system everything is a file, and files are organized in a unique and unified filesystem.

 #### filesystem